C.F. Martin Guitar Sizes

 Dreadnaught

-SCALE LENGTH OF EARLY MARTINS
+SCALE LENGTHS OF 19th CENTURY MARTINS

 illustrated on this web site.